Arbery killer shared racist messages, white supremacist song with friends | Law-Order

 The gunman convicted of murdering Ahmaud Arbery, a Black man in Georgia, repeatedly used racist language in text messages with friends, and also shared a music video of a white supremacist singer, jurors at his federal hate crimes trial heard on Wednesday.
 Travis McMichael, who along with his father and neighbor are on trial, left a racist digital footprint stretching back to at least 2013 and, in the case of the neighbor, continued even after the murder of Arbery, 25, in 2020, FBI agent Amy Vaughan, tasked with processing the digital evidence in the case, told jurors.

-Defense attorneys for the three men said their clients were not motivated by Arbery's race, but rather by security fears after a series of break-ins in the neighborhood.
-Prosecutors contend racial animus was at the heart of the three men's actions when they pursued him while he was on a Sunday afternoon jog.
-In one text message Travis McMichael sent to a friend, he discusses how happy he was to leave the Coast Guard and to be working as a government contractor, by saying: "Love it, zero niggers work with me."
+Defense attorneys for the three men said their clients were not motivated by Arbery's race, but rather by security fears after a series of break-ins in their Satilla Shores neighborhood.
+Prosecutors contend racial ill will was at the heart of the three men's actions when they pursued him while he was on a Sunday afternoon jog.
+In one text message Travis McMichael sent to a friend, he discusses how happy he was to leave the Coast Guard and to be working as a government contractor, saying: "Love it, zero niggers work with me."

+In another instance, McMichael sent a video via Facebook message to a friend.
+Attached to the message was a song titled "Alabama Nigger" by Johnny Rebel, a recording artist whose work explicitly supported white supremacy.
+The song played over a video of a Black child dancing.
+In text messages sent to a friend, Bryan said he was upset that his daughter had started dating a Black man, and in one text message he used a racial epithet to refer to the man.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)